 I have ridden the EU spec version and that was fairly nippy, so I would imagine with double the power on tap this US version is an absolute joy to ride!

-48v13ah Lithium battery pack with USB charging port for mobile devices: Usually, electric bike battery packs take up a considerable amount of space in the frame, but the Moscow’s battery is integrated in to the down tube of the bike, keeping weight low and central, which helps to improve stability.
+48v13ah Lithium battery pack with USB charging port for mobile devices: Usually, electric bike battery packs take up a considerable amount of space in the frame, but the Moscow’s battery is integrated into the down tube of the bike, keeping the weight low and central, which helps to improve stability.
 The claimed maximum range of 75 miles seems a little optimistic, but possible if the pedal assist is used wisely.
 The total battery energy capacity is 624wh (watt hours), so if you were consuming 20wh per mile, your range would be 31 miles.
 My friend owns one of these bikes and gets an average range of around 40-50 miles.

 This is a rugged bike built for the road less travelled: This is an excellent bike for weekend adventures on trails and gravel tracks.
-The Suntour XCT front forks have 100mm of travel, which is more than adequate for light off-road riding, and the excellent Schwalbe Smart Sam all-terrain tyres provide grip where its needed.
-The gel saddle is comfortable enough, and the Velo ergonomic handlebar grips not only look great, but feel great too!
-Gearing is the dependable Shimano Altus 21-speed, and all the gears indexed perfectly as expected.
+The Suntour XCT front forks have 100mm of travel, which is more than adequate for light off-road riding, and the excellent Schwalbe Smart Sam all-terrain tyres provide grip where it’s needed.
+The gel saddle is comfortable enough, and the Velo ergonomic handlebar grips not only look great but feel great too!
+Gearing is the dependable Shimano Altus 21-speed, and all the gears are indexed perfectly as expected.

 Excellent build quality: One thing that has always impressed me with NCM Electric bikes is the consistency of the build quality.
 The NCM Moscow is no exception.
 It looks great, but there is no compromise on functionality and safety.
-The Tektro mechanical disc brakes with 160mm rotors provide predictable braking and the brake levers incorporate motor cut-off switches to ensure a safe riding.
+The Tektro mechanical disc brakes with 160mm rotors provide predictable braking and the brake levers incorporate motor cut-off switches to ensure safe riding.

 The NCM Moscow electric bike offers exceptional value for money.
 I have tested NCM’s other bikes and this one is no exception.
 They all offer a lot for the price.
 The specification is excellent and it is good to see a 48v battery fitted to a 250w bike.
 This battery is the same capacity as the Milano I reviewed previously and a realistic range of between 30-45 miles, or 31 miles using the 20wh per mile calculation, should be expected.
-The claimed range of 75 miles may be a little optimistic for every day use – but it really depends on how much you use the electric assist.
+The claimed range of 75 miles may be a little optimistic for everyday use – but it depends on how much you use the electric assist.

 The Tektro Mechanical disc brakes provide adequate and predictable stopping power, while the Schwalbe Smart Sam tyres will provide sure-footed grip on a variety of surfaces, as well as a reasonable amount of puncture protection.

-It is good to see an integrated battery pack on an e-bike of this price, it really does finish the bike off nicely.
+It is good to see an integrated battery pack on an e-bike of this price, it does finish the bike off nicely.

 As far as electric mountain bikes go, the NCM Moscow is excellent.
 Not only is it well-made, but it has a decent battery and an excellent motor.

 I serviced one of these for a customer last Summer and had to take it for a short test ride.
 I was impressed with the way the small motor effortlessly handled the steep Cornish hills.
-The beefy 29er tyres handled the pot holes and bumps of the back lanes with ease.
+The beefy 29er tyres handled the potholes and bumps of the back lanes with ease.

-If you are in the market for an affordable off-road e-bike, then this definitely ticks all the right boxes.
+If you are in the market for an affordable off-road e-bike, then this ticks all the right boxes.

 If you are looking for a more commuter-orientated bike check out my review of the Milano.
-If you budget doesn’t quite stretch to the NMC Moscow, It would be worth looking at the NCM Prague Electric Mountain Bike.
+If your budget doesn’t quite stretch to the NMC Moscow, It would be worth looking at the NCM Prague Electric Mountain Bike.